Celestial Sphere Woodrow Wilson Memorial: Deteriorating conditions

 The sphere began to have significant problems as early as 1942.
 The alloy used by the Bearzi Atelier contracted so sharply during the winter that a considerable amount of water could and did enter the hollow constellations.
 The freezing of that water caused the metal to crack.
 Already several of the constellations had to be repaired in 1942–43 and at least one cover of a meridian had to be replaced after falling off.
 "Weep holes" were drilled in all the constellations at that time to allow the water to drain out.
 The socle, which bears the whole of the 5,800 kg weight, has cracked.
 Large areas of corrosion and uneven natural patina are seen.
 The 840 chrome-plated stars, once present in four sizes, have been widely lost.
 The sphere cage is at the limit of its weight bearing load.
 Metal fatigue, cracks and corrosion have increasingly added to its deterioration.

+Restorations

+A restoration of the monument was first undertaken in 1983, qualified as "clumsy" for using materials such as concrete in filling parts of the shallow pieces.

+In 2003, some elements of the sphere were regilded towards a start of, restoration although it had to be delated for more than a decade.
+Finally, in the late 2010s, thanks to the funding by "an anonymous donation," the sculpture was newly restored in Italy by the Ferdinando Marinelli Artistic Foundry.

-Symbol of Peace - Pax Universalis
+Symbol of Peace "Pax Universalis"

-Today the Celestial Sphere stands in the Court d’Honneur of the Palais des Nations, itself an important landmark of the City of Geneva.
-It serves as a vivid reminder that despite all cultural and religious differences we are inhabitants of one and the same planet of the galaxy, the Earth.
-The time has come to think in terms of Pax Universalis rather than of other Paxes, and one of the contributors to a Pax Universalis is an action-oriented dialogue, based on common human values and the ideals of the United Nations.
+Today the Celestial Sphere stands in the Court d’Honneur of the Palais des Nations, itself a landmark of the City of Geneva.
+It serves as a reminder to appreciate cultural and religious differences.
+One of the contributors to a Pax Universalis is an action-oriented dialogue, based on common human values and the ideals of the United Nations.